 (d) Training and testing.
 The RHC/FQHC must develop and maintain an emergency preparedness training and testing program that is based on the emergency plan set forth in paragraph (a) of this section, risk assessment at paragraph (a)(1) of this section, policies and procedures at paragraph (b) of this section, and the communication plan at paragraph (c) of this section.
-The training and testing program must be reviewed and updated at least annually.
+The training and testing program must be reviewed and updated at least every two years.

 (1)Training program.
 The RHC/FQHC must do all of the following: